⚠️WordPress SQL injection [ 2024 ]

 SQLMap: This is an open-source testing tool that automates the process of detecting and exploring SQL injection errors

-WP Hacked Help: It has one of the most powerful scanners to detect suspicious codes available today for WordPress.
+WP Hacked Help: It has one of the most powerful wordpress security scanners to detect suspicious codes available today for WordPress.
 It will allow you to monitor your blog in real-time, it will notify you of any changes to your administration files, it will detect suspicious codes and SQL injections, will automatically block repeated connection attempts or spammers.

 WP Hacked Help also allows you to perform a complete scan of your blog in order to detect a possible hacking.
 It will detect intrusions, be able to quarantine them and even perform a backup and restore your database.
 The detection system works in real-time.